-We don’t think so, and the two stages in the compensation ruling should be separated with respect to the proposed mechanism.
-At the first stage of compensatory damages, if there is contributory negligence on the part of the injured party, both parties are seen as sharing the harm, literally as jointly tortfeasors, and it is therefore logical that the injured party does not pay everything but shares with his/her “partner”.
-In practice, since a person does not pay him/herself, this means a reduction for the tortfeasor.
-As for extra compensatory damages, it depends on the approach that we adopt, but it seems that in all events, at least at the level of the individual case and the individual claim, we do not consider the tortfeasor and the injured party as partners in the harm in relation to the component of extra compensatory damages.
-This is a type of punishment for the injured party, who, for example, according to our proposal, serially contributes to the harm, even if his/her action is insignificant at the level of the individual case.
-Therefore, in the individual claim it is not necessarily possible to see the tortfeasor and the injured party as sharing, as joint tortfeasors, the component of the extra-compensatory damages.
-In this case there is room for payment of all the extra-compensatory damages by the tortfeasor, but the injured party will not receive the whole sum: this works out well in terms of cost internalization.
-And according to Sharkey’s approach, only at this stage is there a clear social effect and social considerations come into play, and in all events, it is also justified to give part of the compensation to society.
-But it is not so with contributory negligence in the individual case, at the first stage of compensatory damages.
-There contributory negligence can be seen as a contribution of the injured party as well to the harm, in which case the tortfeasor actually caused less than the total amount of the harm; or it is more correct to say that he has a partner, so that it is logical that the payment of the compensation will be imposed on both of them.
-In practice, since the plaintiff does not pay himself, the amount will be deducted from the tortfeasor or the tortfeasor will pay all and part will go to social organizations, for example.
+We think not; rather, we think that the two stages in the compensation ruling should be separated with respect to the proposed mechanism.
+At the first stage of compensatory damages, if there is contributory negligence on the part of the injured party, both parties are seen as sharing the harm, literally as jointly tortfeasors.
+Therefore it is therefore logical that the injured party does not pay everything but shares the cost with his/her “partner.”
+In practice, since a person does not pay him/herself, the tortfeasor receives a reduction.
+Regarding compensatory damages, we do not consider the tortfeasor and the injured party as partners in the harm in relation to the component of extra-compensatory damages, at least at the level of the individual case and individual claim, notwithstanding the approach we adopt.
+This is a type of punishment for the injured party, who, for example, according to our proposal, serially contributes to the harm, even if their action is insignificant at the level of the individual case.
+Therefore, in the individual claim it may not be possible to view the tortfeasor and the injured party as sharing the component of the extra-compensatory damages as joint tortfeasors.
+In this case, the tortfeasor can pay all the extra-compensatory damages, but the injured party will not receive the whole sum.
+This is beneficial in terms of cost internalization.
+According to Sharkey’s approach, social considerations come into play only at this stage, when there is a clear social effect.
+In all cases, it is also justified to give part of the compensation to society.
+However, in the individual case, this is not the case with contributory negligence, at the first stage of compensatory damages.
+There, contributory negligence can be seen as a contribution of the injured party to the harm, in which case the tortfeasor actually caused less than the total amount of the harm.
+Alternatively, it may be more accurate to say that the tortfeasor has a partner, so that it is logical that the payment of the compensation will be imposed on both.
+In practice, the plaintiff does not pay himself, and the amount will be deducted from the tortfeasor, or the tortfeasor will pay all and part will go to social organizations, for example.

 Conclusion and A View to the Future